DataIntellectTech/TorQ/docs/dataaccess.md

 \*\* More complete examples are provide in the Examples section below

-The getdata function has optimisation built in and
+The getdata function has optimisation built in

 **Example function call**